 This Recommendation defines procedures based on those defined by [IETF RFC 4572], which describes “Connection-Oriented Media Transport over the Transport Layer Security (TLS) Protocol in the Session Description Protocol (SDP).”

-Endpoints involved in a DTLS session establishment indicate their identity by presenting authentication certificates as part of the DTLS handshake procedure.
+Endpoints involved in a DTLS connection establishment (NOTE 1) indicate their identity by presenting authentication certificates as part of the DTLS handshake procedure.
 In order to associate the media streams with the connection and to prevent attacks, the endpoints provide a certificate fingerprint.
 If the presented certificate matches the received fingerprint then the endpoint who sent the fingerprint is the initiator of the connection.
 [IETF RFC 4572] specifies a fingerprint attribute for this purpose.

+NOTE 1: Whether (or not) also a DTLS session would be established is dependent on the "tagging of resumable".
+There would be then a resumable DTLS session (or semi-permanent DTLS session) existing in parallel to the established DTLS connection.

 [IETF RFC 4572] also defines the use of the “setup” and “connection” attributes defined by [IETF RFC 4145] to determine which of the endpoints initiate the DTLS handshake.

 The support of DTLS in H.323 follows the same basic flow as described by [IETF RFC 4145].
 That is a call signaling association is established between peer endpoints.
 The endpoints then exchange information regarding the media capabilities, transport and specific DTLS capabilities.
-If the endpoints agree to use DTLS then they perform a DTLS handshake to initiate and authenticate a data stream.
+If the endpoints agree to use DTLS then they perform a DTLS handshake (NOTE 2) to initiate and authenticate a data stream.
 The endpoints use the fingerprint information to verify the authentication certificates provided in the DTLS handshake.
 If the certificates are verified then the data flows.
-This is illustrated in figure 1 below:
+This is illustrated in Figure 1 below: